 SOCIAL ART NETWORK

 Presented a space to discuss and feed into the building of the resource that is Social Art Network.
 Fresh off the back of Social Art Assembly, taking place at Tate Exchange the day before, artists and founders of Social Art Meet-up Manchester Anna Horton-Cremin and Sophie Bullock, together with artist and co-convenor of Social Art Summit, Ian Nesbitt, will host the space.

 COMMISSIONERS HOT SEAT

-In the Hot Seat: Scott Burrell, Head of Programme - Create London, Beth Emily Richards, Artist and Producer - Take A Part and Paul Hartley, Founding Director - In-Situ
+We were joined via he Hot Seat by Scott Burrell, Head of Programme - Create London, Beth Emily Richards, Artist and Producer - Take A Part and Paul Hartley, Founding Director - In-Situ

 Create London is a charity that exists to explore the ways artists can contribute to the lives of people in cities.

 Take A Part make socially engaged contemporary art in Plymouth.
 Based in Plymouth, we work in areas of socio-economic deprivation and regeneration with people that don’t usually engage in the arts.